CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/quickstart/intro-to-xaml.md

   or [Microsoft XAML documentation for UWP](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-overview) - many of the concepts are the same between frameworks.

+## XAML or AXAML file?

+The standard extension for XAML files is `.xaml`, however if you're using the [Visual Studio extension](docs/quickstart/vs-designer) then you may notice that from version 0.9.11, XAML files are created with the `.axaml` extension.
+This is because Visual Studio has functionality related to files with the `.xaml` extension that is hard-coded to Microsoft XAML dialects and can't be overridden.
+For this reason we were forced to use our own file extension in Visual Studio.

+Both `.xaml` and `.axaml` will be supported going foward, so feel free to use the extension you prefer.

 ## Format of an Avalonia XAML File

 A basic Avalonia XAML file looks like this: